Pike, E. Holly, and Laura M. Robinson, eds. L.M. Montgomery and Gender. Montreal and Kingston: McGill-Queen’s University Press, 2021.

 L.M.
 Montgomery and Gender is a collection of essays edited by E. Holly Pike and Laura M. Robinson and based on an international conference hosted by the L.M.
 Montgomery Institute and held at the University of Prince Edward Island in June 2016.
 It includes an introduction and section headnotes by E. Holly Pike and Laura M. Robinson as well as original scholarship by Wanda Campbell, Catherine Clark, Lesley D. Clement, Elizabeth Rollins Epperly, Carole Gerson, Christina Hitchcock and Kiera Ball, Vappu Kannas, Heather Ladd and Erin Spring, Tara K. Parmiter, E. Holly Pike, Ashley N. Reese, Mavis Reimer, Kazuko Sakuma, Rebecca J. Thompson, and Bonnie J. Tulloch, as well as an excerpt from Jane Urquhart’s Extraordinary Canadians biography of L.M.
 Montgomery.
-The book will be published as a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in November 2021.
+The book was published as a trade paperback and an unjacketed hardcover by McGill-Queen’s University Press in October 2021.

-From the Publisher
+From the Back Cover